defactor-com/documentation/docs/engage/front-end-ui/admin-section/ecosystem-settings.md

 - **Allocated Amount** – Total tokens allocated to this network
 - **Percentage** – Proportion of total allocation on this network

-> This overview enables administrators to quickly assess allocation distribution across networks and identify available tokens for future distribution, ensuring optimal resource management across the ecosystem.
+> This overview enables administrators to assess allocation distribution across networks and identify available tokens for future distribution.
+This helps ensure optimal resource management across the ecosystem.

 This dashboard integrates with the Ecosystem Addresses table to provide complete visibility into how tokens are distributed both by network allocation and by specific wallet addresses.